-The course focuses on executing analysis for the process of a complex development project in the context of Construction Management and Engineering.
+Executing analysis for the process of a complex development project in the context of Construction Management and Engineering.

 At first a real complex development project challenge is identified.
+The information related to the project is introduced by the involved company, students are required to use appropriate methods for analysis.

-This projects can be an international well known project, e.g., an Olympic stadium.
-Students are required to search all the necessary information online and use appropriate methods for analysis.
-The case study focuses more on the soft side of the process in terms of understanding the nature of interaction between involved stakeholders and decision making on projects within an uncertain and dynamic social, political and physical environment.
+Next, students are required to search all the necessary information online with similar projects and use appropriate methods for comparison analysis and draw conclusions.

+The case study focuses more on the soft side of the process in terms of understanding the nature of interaction between involved stakeholders and decision making on projects within an uncertain and dynamic social, political and physical environment

 Project Management

-Responsible lecturer: Dr. ir.
-R.A.C.M.
-Broekmeulen
+Responsible lecturer: S.U.K.
+Rohmer

 Course code: 1CM900

 Period: 2

 ECTS: 2.5